Sex trafficking has become one of the fastest-growing crimes in Canada.

 Our goal is to increase awareness of sex trafficking through our:

-- School presentations to grades 7-12 that help equip teachers and students with the tools they need to protect themselves so they can recognize the warnings signs and reach out for help.
+- School presentations to grades 7 and above to help equip teachers and students with the tools they need to protect themselves so they can recognize the warnings signs and reach out for help.

 - Training for hotels, transportation and other industries that come in contact with victims of sex trafficking.
-Our free training sessions equip staff with the tools they need to recognize the signs and keep their workplaces safe.
+Our free industry training sessions for hotels that help empower staff with the tools they need to recognize the signs of sex trafficking and take action to keep their workplaces safe.

 Direct services to survivors